JSDiamond/Dataviz101/git/README.md

 	# revert back to the previous state
 	git revert --hard <d8a151d10f0db7a6a02fa8e436b86b063ab9bf0c>

+	# make a repo on Github and copy the clone url on the main repo page

 	git remote add origin https://github.com/JSDiamond/PROJECT.git
+	git pull origin master

+	# this may open a merge statement int the VIM text editor,
+	# if so hit `cntrl` + `c` then type `:wq` to write & save,
+	# then push to the repo

 	git push origin master